skaeneman/COVID19-Tracker/README.md

 # README

-start the Rails server on a different port than the typical 3000 such as 30001 rails s -p 3001
+start the Rails server on a different port than the typical 3000 such as 3001 rails s -p 3001

+database design consists of 5 tables that have foreign keys referening a state policy table....

 start React on port 3000 by running npm run start